webix-hub/docs/data/desktop/apionly_uploader.md

 Look for more item properties in the main [Uploader](desktop/file_upload.md) article.

-##Using ApiOly uploader for Drag-n-Drop
+##Using ApiOnly uploader for Drag-n-Drop

 Uploader initialization: